arcana-network/docs.arcana/docs/concepts/mfa.md

 ### Security Questions

 At the very first login, the user is prompted to set up MFA.
-Once MFA is selected, the app users must answer at least 5 pre-packaged security questions or create custom questions and store the answers.
+Once MFA is selected, the app users must answer at least 5 prepackaged security questions or create custom questions and store the answers.
 The answers to security questions are required to create one of the 'multi-factor' components that are used to verify the user's identity.

 The Arcana ecosystem does not provide a means to retrieve or create a backup copy of these user-specified questions/answers.
 The app users are responsible for memorizing or securing their MFA questions/answers.